Pavle Vagić: Rosenborg

-On 12 August 2021, Vagić transferred to Rosenborg BK in the Norwegian Eliteserien, signing a contract until the end of 2025.
+On 12 August 2021, Vagić transferred to Rosenborg BK in the Eliteserien, signing a contract until the end of 2025.
 The transfer fee was reportedly set at around 10 million SEK.
 Vagić made nine league appearances during the 2021 season, mainly as a centre-back, before being sidelined in November due to a knee ligament injury.

 Hammarby IF

 On 10 July 2022, Vagić transferred to Hammarby IF in Allsvenskan, signing a four-and-a-half-year contract.
 The transfer fee was reportedly set at around 7 million SEK.

+Liaoning Tieren

+On 13 January 2026, Vagić transferred to Chinese Super League club Liaoning Tieren.

+Brommapojkarna

+On 30 August 2026, Vagić returned to Sweden and joined Allsvenskan club Brommapojkarna.

 International career

 Between 2015 and 2022, Vagić was capped for all Swedish youth teams from the under-17's to the under-21's, making 38 appearances for all selections.

 On 10 June 2022, Vagić was called up to Sweden's 2022–23 UEFA Nations League away fixture against Norway.
 He remained on the bench for the whole game, that ended in a 3–2 loss for Sweden.